 Like most contemporary art museums, the quality of the work is high, but not always comprehensible.

-Many shows at academic museums risk being the sort of highly conceptual work that only art theorists can really appreciate (see June 24th
+Many shows at academic museums risk being the sort of highly conceptual work that only art theorists can really appreciate [see Interesting Things in a Dull Landscape

 I like artworks that communicate their messages clearly; otherwise it all feels pointless.

 This museum’s shows were decidedly mixed on that front.